Matt-Oliphant/UI-UX-Design-And-Development/README.md

 # UI-UX-Design-And-Development: Course Reflection

-Included is two projects, each containing an explaination or justification for design choices and 2-3 wireframes.
+Included are two projects, each containing an explanation  or justification for design choices and 2-3 wireframes.

 # Project One Details
 Based on this user story: